bobtfish/bobtfish.github.io/source/_posts/2015-04-03-terraform-0-dot-4-0.markdown

 of the infrastructure, using the [consul state store](https://www.terraform.io/docs/commands/remote.html) and [ACLs](https://www.consul.io/docs/internals/acl.html), more news on that once I've had chance to play with it.

+Unfortunately, the credentials file feature didn't make 0.4.0, and I [do math that isn't possible in master](https://github.com/bobtfish/terraform-aws-coreos-kubernates-cluster/blob/master/nodes.tf#L28) now, so you'll still need to use my fork if you want to use my examples verbatim.

-I've written a bunch of modules to power my examples, and I thought that I'd list them (in most to least reuseable order) so that you don't have to dig through all the code or my github to find them :)
+I've written a bunch of modules to power my examples though, most of which work on unpatched terraform, and I thought that I'd list them (in most to least reuseable order) so that you don't have to dig through all the code or my github to find them :)

   * [terraform-amitype](https://github.com/bobtfish/terraform-amitype) - Match an AMI type (e.g. m3.xlarge) to its virtualization type (e.g. hvm)